Docker usage

 RUN moon docker prune

-When ran, this command will do the following:
+When ran, this command will do the following, in order:

 - Remove extraneous dependencies (